jessicayung/data-analyst-nd/README.md

 - [Intro to Machine Learning: Pattern Recognition for Fun and Profit](https://www.udacity.com/course/intro-to-machine-learning--ud120)
 - [Data Visualisation and D3.js: Communicating with Data](https://www.udacity.com/course/data-visualization-and-d3js--ud507)
 - [A/B Testing](https://www.udacity.com/course/ab-testing--ud257)

+__Note-taking__:

+I started taking notes while studying _2.
+Intro to Data Analysis_, where I took notes in the form of Anki flashcards.
+With _3.
+Intro to Data Wrangling with MongoDB_, I shifted to using iPython Notebooks (with the mind to add a layer of Anki flashcards on top later) so I could examine code and have a flow of the lesson I could revisit.